cep21/geneticsort/post.md

 There exist really good resources online already that describe in detail how genetic algorithms work.
 The two I've found most useful are [tutorial point](https://www.tutorialspoint.com/genetic_algorithms/index.htm) and [wikipedia](https://en.wikipedia.org/wiki/Genetic_algorithm).
-My summary here is only the bare bones of genetic algorithms since the original parts are everything else.
+My summary here is only the bare bones of genetic algorithms, since the original parts of the post are focused on how to code and deploy them.

 ## Basics of genetic algorithms

 You start with a solution to a problem.
-This solution is called a [chromosome](https://en.wikipedia.org/wiki/Chromosome_(genetic_algorithm).
+This solution is called a [chromosome](https://en.wikipedia.org/wiki/Chromosome_(genetic_algorithm)).

 --- Put picture